SathyaNarayanan26092004/BajajFinservRound1Code/README.md

 ### Purpose:
 This application demonstrates how to create an automated Spring Boot service that interacts with external APIs, processes data, and communicates results securely with external systems.

----

-This description provides a high-level overview of the project without revealing the specific code details.